-Stetson University has committed $800,000 in support of military veterans across all of the University's full- and part-time undergraduate and graduate programs as part of its participation in the new GI Bill's Yellow Ribbon Program.
-The College of Law has a total of $75,000 available to support 15 veterans.
+Stetson University has committed $800,000 in support of military veterans across all of the University's full- and part-time undergraduate and graduate programs as part of its participation in the GI Bill's Yellow Ribbon Program.
+The College of Law currently supports 15 veterans or eligible dependents.
+Beginning with the 2016-2017 academic year, Stetson Law will support an unlimited number of veterans or eligible dependents.
 Each veteran or eligible dependent receives up to $5,000 per academic year from Stetson Law.

 Yellow Ribbon Frequently Asked Questions

 What are the benefits of attending Stetson University College of Law under the Yellow Ribbon program?

 1. Significant reduction in tuition and fees paid for law school.

 2. After Chapter 33 benefits are applied to tuition and fees (annual cap of $21,084.89), Yellow Ribbon funds are applied to the account.
 Stetson Law contributes up to $5,000 per year; the VA matches that contribution, dollar for dollar up to the balance of tuition and fees.

 3. You may qualify for Basic Living Allowing to cover cost of housing.

 4. You could qualify for a books and fees allowance of up to $1,000 a year sent directly to you.

 How do I find out if I'm eligible for the Yellow Ribbon Program?

 Please visit the VA's Yellow Ribbon Program website to determine your eligibility.